-An Atripla lawsuit is a legal claim against pharmaceutical giant Gilead Sciences, Inc. for the hazardous side effects of Atripla, an HIV drug.
+An Atripla lawsuit is a legal claim against pharmaceutical company Gilead Sciences for the hazardous side effects of their drug Atripla, an HIV medication.
 Atripla is a brand name for tenofovir disoproxil fumarate (TDF), which can cause injuries in patients such as:

 - Kidney damage or failure - a result of toxins pooling in the kidneys that cannot be filtered out;